kheengz/simple-algorithms/README.md

 - Degree of an Array
 - Fibonacci Series
 - Flip Cards
-- is Prime
+- Is Prime
-- Palindrome
+- Is Palindrome
 - Prefix of a string
 - Trees Unique Paths
 - Unique Items in am Array